mudler/edgevpn/README.md

 EdgeVPN uses libp2p to build an immutable trusted blockchain addressable p2p network.

-**VPN** Creates a vpn between p2p peers
+**VPN** :  Creates a vpn between p2p peers

-**Reverse Proxy** You can now share a tcp service like you would do with `ngrok`.
-Expose services to the p2p network.
-Creates reverse proxy and tunnels traffic into the p2p network.
+**Reverse Proxy** : Share a tcp service like you would do with `ngrok`.
+EdgeVPN let expose TCP services to the p2p network nodes without establishing a VPN connection: creates reverse proxy and tunnels traffic into the p2p network.

-**Send files via p2p** Send files over p2p between nodes.
+**Send files via p2p** : Send files over p2p between nodes without establishing a VPN connection.

-At implementation detail, EdgeVPN uses a blockchain to store *Services UUID*, *Files UUID*, *VPN Data* into the shared ledger.

-It connect and creates a small blockchain between nodes.
+At implementation detail, EdgeVPN uses a blockchain to store *Services UUID*, *Files UUID*, *VPN Data* into the shared ledger: It connect and creates a small blockchain between nodes.

 **The blockchain is ephemeral and on-memory**.
 Each node keeps broadcasting it's state until it is reconciled in the blockchain.
 If the blockchain would get start from scratch, the hosts would re-announce and try to fill the blockchain with their data.